 The study was made up of 30 healthy men and women with a mean age of 53.
 The test subjects participated in a 30 day or 60 day controlled clinical trial.

-"Clinical evidence demonstrates that the replacement of growth factors significantly reduces symptoms of aging."
+Dr Suarez reported that "clinical evidence demonstrates that the replacement of growth factors significantly reduces symptoms of aging."1

 Symptoms of Aging Reduced By Growth Factor Replacement